-Most days I run the 3.7km Cape Byron walking track that loops from Captain Cooks up bay lane, through a serene patch of rainforest (with lots of stairs!) that pops you out at the base of the iconic Cape Byron Lighthouse.
+Most days I run the 3.7km Cape Byron walking track that loops from Captain Cooks up through a serene patch of rainforest (with lots of stairs!) that pops you out at the base of the iconic Cape Byron Lighthouse.
 The track then weaves back down the cape to Wategos, over a hill to The Pass, and back around to Captain Cooks on the beach (or via a lovely wooden boardwalk hugging the road above).
 The views are all-time, and rarely a day goes by that I don’t see wallabies and dolphins.
-When the ocean is clear I often see turtles, and on most days between from June to November – a humpback whale or ten.
+When the ocean is clear I often see turtles, and on most days between from June to November, I tick off a humpback whale or ten.

 There’s also a lovely walk around the Broken Head Nature Reserve headland called the Three Sisters walking track (2.6m loop).
 If you’re a keen bushwalker, there are some gorgeous walks in Nightcap National Park, around 30km west of Byron, including the epic Minyon loop (7.5km) which passes the scenic Minyon Falls.

 If you’ve just arrived, the Byron Bay Visitor’s Centre is a good place to grab some maps and find out what’s on.
-The Byron Shire Echo newspaper also has a good gig guide, as does Byron Bazaar, which is also great for garage sales and community goings-on (at least it should be, since I write the ‘what’s on’ section!).
+The Byron Shire Echo newspaper also has a good gig guide, as does Byron Bazaar, which is also great for garage sales and community goings-on (at least it should be, since I write the ‘Around Town’ section).
 Both weeklies are free and easily found around town in local cafes and whatnot.

-And, well, that’s about it for now!
+And, well, that’s about it for this update.
 Please drop me a line if I didn’t mention a great Byron spot you think visitors might want to know about.

-This article was originally published in September 2016, and updated in March 2017.
+This article was originally published in September 2016, and was last updated in March 2018.